-Eastern Cape Member of the Executive Council for Finance, Economic Development, Environmental Affairs and Tourism, Lubabalo Oscar Mabuyane paid a special visit to the Mercedes-Benz Plant in East London.
+Eastern Cape Member of the Executive Council for Finance, Economic Development, Environmental Affairs and Tourism, Lubabalo Mabuyane paid a special visit to the Mercedes-Benz Plant in East London.

 The purpose of MEC Mabuyane’s visit to the plant was to discuss the progress made to the expansion programme of the site nearly a year after Mercedes-Benz Cars announced the investment of R10 billion towards the expansion of East London Plant.